-If Apple tried to sell their same computers based off of hardware specifications alone they would get absolutely slammed, and wouldn’t be one of the most valuable companies on the planet right now.
+If Apple tried to sell their same computers based on hardware specifications alone they would get absolutely slammed, and wouldn’t be one of the most valuable companies on the planet right now.

 This is the exact same kind of approach you have to take when you’re getting ready to ramp up your high ticket sales process.

-The key here is to provide value and give your potential customer or client an experience.
+The key here is to provide value and give your potential customer or client experience.

 Often times, I see marketers make the mistake of getting technical and why they need to buy.